Plano DWI Attorney

 In Texas, the penalties for a second DWI conviction will be more severe

-of an ignition interlock device in the driver’s vehicle.
+suspension, and the installation of an ignition interlock device in the

-With each subsequent DWI after a first conviction, charges will escalate.
+With each subsequent DWI after a first conviction, penalties will become

-Upon a third conviction, a driver will be facing up to two years in jail,
+more severe.
+Upon a third conviction, a driver will be facing up to two

-up to $10,000 in fines, up to two years of license suspension, and required
+years in jail, up to $10,000 in fines, up to two years of license suspension,

 Occupational Driver’s License: